hack4impact-mcgill/Greenpeace/frontend/README.md

 The current API and framework isn't compatible with every version of Node.

 ### Possible Solutions:
-- Downgrade the Node version (detailed in https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported)
+- Downgrade the Node version to v16.20.2 (detailed in https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported)
 - **This will require further investigation.**

 ---